Master of Science in Engineering Management

 The following are general admission requirements.

-Admission to the program will be based on review by Graduate Admissions and by the Admission Committee of the MSEM Department.
-Applicants are required to submit the results from the Graduate Record Examination (GRE) to the Graduate School.
-In addition, international students must obtain the results of the Test of English as a Foreign Language (TOEFL) examination.
+International students must obtain the results of the Test of English as a Foreign Language (TOEFL) examination.
 Depending on the option selected, students may be required to make up prerequisites which they lack in comparison to the equivalent Engineering curriculum at the University of Massachusetts Lowell.
 In cases where a student has an M.B.A. or has completed the Business Administration Minor for Engineering students, in addition to a B.S. in engineering or its equivalent, certain requirements the MSEM program may be waived upon review by the MSEM Admissions Department.
 However, all MSEM students are expected to fully complete the 31 credit program requirements.

 Specific Admission Requirement for MSEM